 You must give your landlord or agent the opportunity to respond before contacting us.

-If you think the problem is an imminent and significant risk, then contact your landlord or agent verbally.
-If you are unhappy with the response, please contact Customer Services.
+If you think the problem is an imminent and significant risk to your safety, then contact your landlord or agent verbally now.
+If you are unhappy with their response, please contact Customer Services to report your concerns.

 Before we can take any action about a property, the following steps must have been taken:

 1. Inform your landlord or agent

 - you must ensure that the unsatisfactory conditions you wish to complain about fall under the landlords' responsibility to repair and that the conditions are not a result of your lifestyle.
 Please use this tool for further advice about legal responsibility for disrepair and other concerns you may have related to your landlord or agent

 - you must inform your landlord or agent, verbally and in writing listing the defects that require attention.